gini/gini-capture-sdk-android/componentapiexample/README.md

 ### GVL 3.0.0 and newer

-In GVL 3.0.0+ you should create a `GiniVision` instance before running the GVL.
+In GVL 3.0.0+ you should create a `GiniCapture` instance before running the GVL.
 If you have done that, then analysis is executed internally by the networking service implementation you have configured.
 When the `AnalysisFragment` receives the extractions the `AnalysisFragmentListener#onExtractionsAvailable()` is called and you may proceed with the extractions as desired.